cluetec/ngcx-tree/README.md

   default<br><br>
 - `allowDrop` method that decides if node can be dropped into another node `(node: NgcxTreeNodeWrapper<T>, intoNode?: NgcxTreeNodeWrapper<T>) => boolean | string` - every node may be draggable everywhere by default.
-If a string is returned, then the node cannot be dropped and the string will be displayed. <br><br>
+If a non empty string is returned, then the node cannot be dropped and the string will be displayed.
+  <br><br>
 - `allowSelection` method that decides if node can be selected `(node: NgcxTreeNodeWrapper<T>) => boolean ` - nodes are not selectable by default<br><br>